 While each of the trucks listed above has a special purpose, they each have a few commonalities as well.
 Some of the issues specialized construction vehicles incur include:

 - Issues seeing on-foot workers

 When construction companies outfit their vehicles with LED warning lights like light bars or traffic advisors, they reduce the risks of unnecessary accidents like those listed above.
 Traditional light bars produce 360-degrees of light, which allow motorists and pedestrians to see work crews better.
 With enhanced visibility in potentially dangerous environments, everyone stays safer.
 To increase the profile of a construction vehicle, you can add more LED lights to specific areas like the grille or on top of the truck.
 Remember, staying safe on the jobsite is all about being seen.
 Just as workers wear vests with reflectors to increase their visibility when doing road work or in situations with otherwise limited light, vehicles should have warning lights to keep in site on the road or jobsite.

 Construction Light Choices

-Light bars are the most popular and common use on construction vehicles.
+Light bars are the most popular and common LED construction vehicle lights.
 Since these vehicles pose many dangerous when backing up, another great choice are surface mount lights.
 Surface and grille LEDs can be added to the rear of a dump truck, tractor, or other utility vehicle to improve the visibility of the vehicle and help reduce accidents and collisions.

 Wig wags and hideaways are also used as part of construction lighting.
 Both light types are fitted in headlights, taillights, and fog hole mounts.
 The strategic lighting options can be turned on anytime and make the vehicle easier to see.

 Utility trucks and vehicles working near roadways should consider the use of an LED traffic advisor.
 Traffic advisors can help move traffic around road hazards.
 Work trucks with traffic advisors pair well with light bars, and surface mount lighting and hideaways.